 The provision of more sustainable transport modes will help to reduce CO2, NOx and particulate emissions from transport.
-In order to make the properties ready for EV charging point installation, appropriate cable provision and isolation switches must be installed that can be adapted to an appropriate dedicated socket for electrical vehicles to be charged in the garage, driveway or allocated car parking space.
-For developments with unallocated parking i.e. flats/apartments 1 EV charging point per 10 spaces (as a minimum) should be provided by the developer to be operational at commencement of development.
+An EV charging point should be installed within each proposed dwelling in accordance with Worcestershire County Council Streetscape Design Guide.
+For developments with unallocated parking i.e. flats/apartments 1 EV charging point per 10 spaces (as a minimum).